mfornace/nupack-docs-dev/sources/design.md

 my_jobs = my_design.launch(trials=2, checkpoint='new_checkpoints',
     restart='my_checkpoints')
 ```

-If no results exist in the supplied `restart` directory, the design will be started afresh without any error messages.
+An error will be returned if `trials` and `restart` specify different numbers of design trials and `DesignResult` objects.
+However, if no results exist in the supplied `restart` directory, the design will be started afresh without any error messages.
 Hence, you can create a rerunnable design by supplying the same directory to `checkpoint` and `restart`:

 ```python
 my_jobs = my_design.launch(trials=2, checkpoint='my_checkpoints',